Manhatai/lol-rank-gen/README.md

-# League of Legends SoloQ Simulator
+# League of Legends Rank Generator
 A simple program which calculates your League of Legends rank based on your rank, winrate, and the amount of games you want to play.
 Features typing in your riot id, a button and more!

 You need a riot api key from Riot Developer Portal in a .env file to make typing in your username work.